Living-with-machines/wiki2gaz/docs/source/running/5-create-wikidata-gazetteer.rst

      a mention referring to a particular Wikidata ID.
 These dictionaries offer a normalized measure of association.

-     For example, the probability of "London in Kiribati" (``Q2477346``) of being referred to as ``"London"`` is ``0.80``, and that's the measure we are interested in here. the probability of having the London in Kiribati entry given the mention ``"London"`` would be close to ``0``, because most ``"London"`` mentions refer to the city in England.
-In this case, if we used Python to look at these two dictionaries, the result would look like:
+     For example, the probability of London in Kiribati (``Q2477346``) of being referred to as ``"London"`` is ``0.80``, and that's the measure we are interested in here (note that this is different from the probability of the mention ``"London"`` referring to the location in Kiribati, which is close to ``0`` because of the high prominence of the English city).

      .. code-block:: py